-The Local Government Framework is on page 13 below.
+The local government decision making hierarchy is on page 14 below.

 Integrated planning and reporting framework

 In October 2010, the LGA was amended to include a requirement for all local governments to follow an Integrated Planning and Reporting Framework (IPRF).